 If costs go up, profits go down.
 Profits are simply money received in excess of costs.

-Rejects eliminate more than Profits from the equation.
+Rejects eliminate more than Profits from the equation, never a good thing!

 Rework Solution 1: Recoating